-David’s practice focuses on public finance, project finance, and structured finance.
-His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, purchasers and trustees, in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance and remarket municipal bond issues.
-He also has experience representing both public asset owners and private lessee concessionaires in public-private partnerships.
+David’s practice focuses on public finance, project finance, and structured finance solutions.
+His recent experience includes acting as bond counsel for state and local issuers, and representation of issuers, underwriters, placement agents, and bond purchasers; in traditional infrastructure finance, structured finance, economic development finance, health care finance, and energy and PACE (property assessed clean energy) finance transactions; and representing issuers and bankers in transactions using securitizations and derivatives to enhance and remarket municipal bond issues.
+He also has experience representing both public asset owners and private lessee concessionaires in public-private partnerships (so-called P3s).
 His practice concentrates in the areas of bond law, securities law, and public debt federal and state tax matters.

-He has served as bond counsel, trustee’s counsel, structuring counsel, underwriter’s counsel, developer’s counsel or purchaser’s counsel for various taxable and tax-exempt project financings, including securitizations, infrastructure, economic development and facilities finance for advanced energy, shopping centers, office buildings, stadiums, arenas and hotel facilities; as bond counsel, disclosure counsel and underwriter’s counsel for both tax-exempt and taxable bonds and bond programs, including energy, housing, private activity, hospital, 501(c)(3), education and traditional issues; as bond counsel for several Ohio port authorities and related taxable and tax-exempt economic development lease and bond fund programs; as bond counsel, transaction, disclosure and special tax counsel for derivative, commodities swap, interest rate swap and swaption transactions; and as bond counsel, trustee’s counsel, structuring counsel, disclosure counsel, underwriter’s counsel and special tax counsel for structured finance and corporate finance transactions, including taxable mortgage bond issues, CMBS, credit tenant leases, securitizations, P3’s, secondary market transactions and governmental synthetic leases.
-He acted as counsel to Queensland Investment Corporation, the lessee and concessionaire from The Ohio State University of the right to operate all parking system assets at the OSU main campus.
-He also acted as placement agent’s counsel for multiple bond issues financing the $275 million Ernst & Young Tower Cleveland Flats project; a complex commercial real estate and public infrastructure project utilizing more than 35 funding sources.
-He served as special development counsel to Cuyahoga County, Ohio, and as underwriter’s counsel for the bond financing of the $400 million Med Mart Convention Center Project recently completed in Cleveland.
+He has served as bond counsel, structuring counsel, underwriter’s counsel, developer’s counsel or purchaser’s counsel for various taxable and tax-exempt project financings, including securitizations, infrastructure, economic development and facilities finance for advanced energy, shopping centers, office buildings, stadiums, arenas and hotel facilities; as bond counsel, disclosure counsel and underwriter’s counsel for both tax-exempt and taxable bonds and bond programs, including energy, housing, private activity, hospital, 501(c)(3), education and traditional issues; as bond counsel for several Ohio port authorities and related taxable and tax-exempt economic development lease and bond fund programs; as bond counsel, transaction, disclosure and special tax counsel for derivative, commodities swap, interest rate swap and swaption transactions; and as bond counsel, trustee’s counsel, structuring counsel, disclosure counsel, underwriter’s counsel and special tax counsel for structured finance and corporate finance transactions, including CMBS, credit tenant leases, securitizations, P3s, secondary market transactions and governmental synthetic leases.

-David is also the President of our affiliate FBT Project Finance Advisors LLC, an independent municipal advisor registered with the SEC and MSRB, which consults with governmental entities and private concessionaires.
-The members of his FBT Project Finance Advisors team have worked to provide project finance solutions for delivery and implementation of hundreds of infrastructure projects.
+David is also the President of our affiliate FBT Project Finance Advisors LLC, an independent municipal advisor registered with the SEC and MSRB, which consults with governmental entities and private developers.
+The members of his FBT Project Finance Advisors team have worked to provide project finance solutions for delivery and implementation of hundreds of infrastructure projects, including the UT Parking P3 project now leased to the new SPV affiliate of the TLCPA, and the Hilton Hotel expansion and new Columbus Crew Stadium bonds supported by Franklin County.
 They have extensive experience consulting on public and project finance projects, including design-build and DBFOM (design build finance operate and maintain) public-private partnerships utilizing availability payments, tolls, at-risk and other innovative delivery methods.
-The extensive experience of the principals of FBT Project Finance Advisors is complemented by a commitment to problem solving and finding innovative solutions, whether new solutions or ones tried before, including identification of available funding sources, analyzing SPV (special purpose vehicle) revenue finance options, P1 (traditional public finance), P2 (public-public transfers and tax-exempt finance) or P3 (public-private partnerships).
+The extensive experience of the principals of FBT Project Finance Advisors is complemented by a commitment to problem solving and finding innovative solutions, whether new solutions or ones that have been tried before, including identification of available funding sources, analyzing SPV revenue finance options, P1 (traditional public finance), P2 (public-public transfers and tax-exempt finance) or P3 (public-private partnerships).
 It also recognizes the importance of, and helps its clients with public perception, support, transparency and education.

 First AAA (S&P) and Aaa (Moody’s) rated Sales Tax Revenue Bond in the country; issued by Franklin County, Ohio.